The fact that there are so many controversies in the field of nutritional science only causes confusion and many

 - Saturated fats are immediately associated with higher risks of heart disease and elevated terrible cholesterol levels.

-- Most research focused on saturated fats, mainly in meat & dairy.
+- Most research focused on saturated fats, mainly in meat and dairy.
 These tests show the negative impact of meat and dairy as a significant factor contributing to heart disease risks!

 - Eating fatty meat and dairy with too many proteins & endotoxins (they remain after cooking and pasteurization) overloads the liver, which is responsible for regulating cholesterol levels.
 Yes, the outcome is not surprising.

 Ghee-purified butter and coconut oil benefit.

 - Ghee-purified butter from grass-fed beef and coconut oils is less contaminated with endotoxins.

 - The highest melting point of all fats and oils makes them very good for cooking, baking, and frying.
 (Fats and oils tend to hydrogenate during heating.)